 - Doesn't pay attention to detail or makes careless mistakes

-- Doesn't stay on task
+- Doesn't stay focused on tasks

 - Doesn’t listen

-- Trouble organizing tasks or activities
+- Has trouble organizing tasks or activities

 - Avoids or dislikes doing things that take effort or concentration